LKPelayoUribe/Modeling-Happiness/README.md

 # Modeling-Happiness
-How does ‘happiness’ differs across the world?
+How does ‘happiness’ differ across the world?
 In particular what effects COVID-19 has had on happiness.
 We looked into regional variations in happiness and considered how missing data affected our approach and analysis.

 ### By: Blake G. Jones, Hannah G. Peha, Laura K. Pelayo Uribe